 It's important to understand that line editing is not copyediting or proofreading.
 It does not involve fixing your manuscript for mistakes, like punctuation errors or grammar usage.
 Though, that may occur to some extent during the process.

-Instead a line edit locates:
+Instead a line edit includes:

 - Redundant words, passages and sentences

 - Passages that are confusing

 - Content flow

 - Time gaps and jumps that don't make sense